logo for canadianlabourrelations.com

 Workplace Sexual Harassment

-Workplace sexual harassment can take many forms including:
+Sexual harassment in the workplace can take many forms including:

 staring and leering, howling, whistling, cat calls, derogatory comments, innuendoes, sexually explicit comments or jokes (including those delivered by email), unwelcome flirting, inappropriate touching or fondling, sexist remarks, displaying pornography, following and blocking, requiring sexual favours in return for job security, sexual assault and rape.